Information for Authors

 Author Online Use of Open Access Articles

-Personal Servers: Authors, their employers and/or their funding agencies shall have the right to post the final, published version of JCN- copyrighted articles on their own personal servers or the servers of their institutions or employers without permission from JCN, provided that the posted version includes a prominently displayed JCN copyright notice and, when published, a full citation to the original JCN publication, including the article’s Digital Object Identifier (DOI).
+Personal Servers: Authors, their employers and/or their funding agencies shall have the right to post the final, published version of JCN- copyrighted articles on their own personal servers or the servers of their institutions or employers without additional permission, as long as the posted version includes a CC BY-NC license statement and proper attribution to the original publication.

-Classroom or Internal Training Use: An author is expressly permitted to post any portion of the final, published version of his/her own JCN - copyrighted articles on the author’s personal web site or the servers of the author’s institution or company in connection with the author’s teaching, training, or work responsibilities, provided that the appropriate copyright, credit, and reuse notices appear prominently with the posted material.
+Classroom or Internal Training Use: An author is expressly permitted to post any portion of the final, published version of his/her own JCN - copyrighted articles on the author’s personal web site or the servers for non-commercial teaching, training, or academic purposes, in compliance with the CC BY-NC license.
 Examples of permitted uses are lecture materials, course packs, e-reserves, conference presentations, or in-house training courses.

-(1) the full citation to the JCN work with a Digital Object Identifier (DOI) or link to the article abstract in JCN Digital Library or IEEE Xplore, or (2) the final, published version, including the JCN copyright notice and full citation, with a link to the article in JCN Digital Library or IEEE Xplore.
+(1) the full citation to the JCN work with a Digital Object Identifier (DOI) or link to the article abstract in JCN Digital Library or IEEE Xplore, or (2) the final, published version, including the CC BY-NC license statement and full citation, with a link to the article in JCN Digital Library or IEEE Xplore.

 INFORMATION FOR AUTHORS